Trepan-Debuggers/python3-trepan/docs/entry-exit.rst

           foo()  # Note there's no statement following foo()

-If you want a startup profile to get run, you can pass a list of file names as a list in option `start_opts`.
+If you want a startup profile to get run, you can pass a list of file names in option `start_opts`.
 For example, let's say I want to set the formatting style and automatic source code listing of a profile.
 So I would put they trepan debugger commands in a file, say `/home/rocky/trepan-startup`